mergeability/mergeable/docs/validators/approval.rst

         message: 'Custom message...'
       limit:
         teams: ['org/team_slug'] # when the option is present, only the approvals from the team members will count
+        users: ['user1', 'user2'] # when the option is present, approvals from users in this list will count
         owners: true # Optional boolean.
 When true, the file .github/CODEOWNER is read and only owners approval will count